John J. O'Kelly: Political career

-O'Kelly took his seat in Dáil Éireann as a Sinn Féin TD and was Leas-Cheann Comhairle (deputy chairperson) from 1919 to 1921.
+O'Kelly took his seat in Dáil Éireann as a Sinn Féin TD and was Leas-Cheann Comhairle from 1919 to 1921.
 He was appointed Minister for Irish in the Government of the 2nd Dáil.
 This position that was expanded as the Minister for Education in the Government of the 2nd Dáil.
 From 1919 to 1923, he was President of the Gaelic League.
 He opposed the Anglo-Irish Treaty that was ratified by the Dáil in January 1922, and refused to accept the legitimacy of the Irish Free State established in December 1922.
 He and others maintained that the Irish Republic continued to exist and that the rump of the Second Dáil, composed of those anti-Treaty TDs who had refused to take their seats in what became the Free State parliament, was the only legitimate government for the whole of Ireland.
-In June 1922, he was elected to the Third Dáil for the constituency of Louth-Meath but abstained from taking his seat.
-In August 1923, standing as a Republican for the Meath constituency, he was defeated for an abstentionist seat in the 4th Dáil.
-He was again defeated in the Roscommon by-election of 1925, his last election attempt.
+In June 1922, he was elected to the 3rd Dáil for Louth-Meath but abstained from taking his seat.
+In August 1923, standing as a Republican for Meath, he was defeated for a seat in the 4th Dáil.
+He was again defeated in the 1925 Roscommon by-election, his last election attempt.
 After the resignation of Éamon de Valera as president of Sinn Féin in 1926, O'Kelly, who maintained an abstentionist policy towards Dáil Éireann, was elected in his place and remained in this position until 1931 when Brian O'Higgins took over the leadership.

-O'Kelly was hostile towards the 1937 Constitution of Ireland, claiming it was insufficiently supportive of Irish Republicanism and that the Constitution also did not require the President of Ireland to be of Irish birth.
+O'Kelly was hostile towards the 1937 Constitution of Ireland, claiming it was insufficiently supportive of Irish Republicanism and was critical that it did not require the President of Ireland to be of Irish birth.